-Written by Agatha Christie, the queen of the crime novel and creator of some of the greatest detectives in fiction, The Mousetrap is a traditional English murder mystery.
+The Mousetrap is written by Agatha Christie, the queen of the crime novel and creator of some of the greatest detectives in fiction.
 Expect the usual twists, turns and double-bluffs as the audience tries to work out which character is responsible for the murder.

 After the show, you'll be asked to keep the identity of the killer a secret so the play remains a mystery to others.

 The Mousetrap is two hours and 20 minutes long, including an interval.

 The Mousetrap is performed at St Martin's Theatre.
 The closest Tube station is Leicester Square.

 The recommended age for The Mousetrap is seven years and above.
 Children under 16 years old must be accompanied by an adult.

 How to get tickets to The Mousetrap

 You can book tickets to The Mousetrap online.